 When stress is getting to you a shower is a nice way to relax and these essential oils will enhance that.
 Great when you take a shower before bed to get you set up for a great night's sleep.

-- French lavender oil (or English) has a soothing aroma widely used to aid in inducing sleep.
+- French lavender oil (or English) has a soothing aroma widely used to aid in inducing sleep and it's perfect for stress relief.
 Lavender essential oil is also widely available as it is among the most popular oils.

 - There is some evidence that the intoxicating scent of lemongrass has an anxiety reducing effect on humans.
 It also lengthens sleep duration in rats. [study]